ZIO

 This application was developed by Daniel Abajirov, Katrin Bauer and Manuel Merkel in a student research project, also at the University of Stuttgart.

-At present, both tools work with Version 2.1.2 of the MADR template and expect any existing ADR files to be formatted accordingly.
+At the time of writing (November 2022), both tools worked with Version 2.1.2 of the MADR template and expect any existing ADR files to be formatted accordingly.
 They create (M-)ADRs in this format as well.

 Compared to some Wiki markup languages or proprietary document formats, Markdown has many advantages.
-As plain text, Markdown is version control- and collaboration-friendly.3 By design, it forces you to focus on your message (here: ADR content) and logical text flow rather than presentation (page breaks, text formatting and on on) while writing.
+As plain text, Markdown is version control- and collaboration-friendly.3 It forces you to focus on your message (here: ADR content) and logical text flow rather than presentation (page breaks, text formatting and so on) while writing.
 Tools such as HTML renderers are available, but not mandatory to use.4

 In general, one is free to revise the MADR template and adjust optional/required parts according to project/product context and development culture/practices.
-We recommend doing so early if at all (tools cannot be expected to work with custom versions).
+We recommend doing so early if at all.
 Stick to what you have decided for.

 – Olaf Zimmermann (with Oliver Kopp, MADR project lead and template co-creator)